 A child missing school because she doesn’t have enough clothes or basic necessities, such as deodorant or feminine products, is a tragedy that can have lifelong consequences.
 Our simple, proven approach is helping to change this.
 By offering low-income students basic necessities and fashion-forward clothing that kids are proud to wear, Catie’s Closet helps boost their confidence and keep them in school.
 And because we provide these resources right in school, eliminating bureaucracy and red tape, this intervention is fast, effective, and inexpensive.
 Catie’s Closet is currently operating 73 schools serving 42,000 students.

-This is Hestia’s first year funding Catie’s Closet.
-Hestia’s grant of $30,000 will support the district-wide expansion into Boston Public Schools.
+This is Hestia’s third year funding Catie’s Closet.
+Hestia’s grant of $25,000 will support the district-wide expansion into Boston Public Schools.